xebialabs-community/devops-keycloak-examples/README.md

 We need to do the following

-1. Install the `xlr-auth-oidc-plugin` (and remove the default auth plugin)
 2. Configure Keycloak in `conf/xl-release.conf`

-### Installing the auth plugin

-The demo comes prepackaged with the right plugin but in general do the following.

-Download the corresponding version of the `xlr-auth-oidc-plugin.jar` from our distribution site http://dist.xebialabs.com/ (Requires login)
-Install it in the `plugins/__local__` directory and remove the other auth plugin.
-They are not mutually compatible.

-Take a look at the [Dockerfile](dockker/xl-release/Dockerfile) to see how to do it in Docker.

 ### Configuring xl-release-conf

-Note that the the demo works out of the box with the canned setup.
+Note that the demo works out of the box with the canned setup.
 For the sake of demonstration we will now chang the client to the one we just configured.

-Because the demo is in Docker we do it slightly different than a regular server setup.
+Because the demo is in Docker we do it slightly different from a regular server setup.
 Edit the file `docker/conf/xl-release.conf`.

-Open the file and you will see a snippet under `xl.security.auth.providers.oidc`.
+Open the file, and you will see a snippet under `xl.security.auth.providers.oidc`.
 In the case of a vanilla server installation you will need to copy this from the Digital.ai Release documentation.

 There are two values that need to be edited here